jaalto/project--shell-script-performance-and-portability/README.md

-measures are required only if you target legacy UNIX operating systems whose `sh` may not have changed in 30 years. your best guide probably is the wealth of knowledge collected by the GNU autoconf project; see
+measures are required only if you target legacy UNIX operating systems whose `sh` may not have changed in 30 years.
+For Legacy systems your best guide probably is the wealth of knowledge collected by the GNU autoconf project;
+see
 ["11 Portable Shell Programming"](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.72/autoconf.html#Portable-Shell).
-For more discussion see
+For more discussion, see
 [4.6 MISCELLANEUS NOTES](#46-miscellaneus-notes).

 Let's first consider the typical `sh`